 Day 2: A casserole made with one chicken breast.

-Day 3: A second casserole or a chicken salad-type meal.
+Day 3: Another casserole or a chicken salad-type meal made with the second breast.

 Day 4: Chicken soup or casserole made with the back and wings.